-The U.S. Department of Agriculture grant money will be available for farmers to apply for in 14 counties in northern Indiana and southwestern Michigan.
+The U.S. Department of Agriculture grant money will be available for farmers to for in 14 counties in northern Indiana and southwestern Michigan.
 That whole area is part of the St. Joseph River watershed, ultimately draining into Lake Michigan.

 Through cost sharing, the project encourages farmers to plant cold-weather cover crops, practice no-till farming and improve irrigation to reduce runoff of sediment and fertilizer, said Marcy Colclough, senior planner with the Southwest Michigan Planning Commission, based in Benton Harbor.

 The money will be available over a five-year period.
 Farmers should contact their county soil and water conservation district office to apply.

 “Experts will come out to a (participating) farm and see what practices would be best,” Colclough said.